ManINeedToSleep/PhishingSimulationTool/README.md

 ## Contributions

 This project is developed by a novice JavaScript programmer with plans for continued improvement and expansion.
 Contributions, ideas, and feedback are welcome to enhance the tool's capabilities.

+---

+### Let me know if you need further changes or refinements!